Home

 In other words, if you really have bipolar disorder, discontinuing medication and counseling is NEVER recommended.

-What is recommended is that these natural treatments for bipolar disorder are integrated into an overall wellness program.
+What IS recommended is that these natural treatments for bipolar disorder are integrated into an overall wellness program.

 Positive results are almost always fast and obvious.

-Natural antidepressants
+Natural antidepressants for treating bipolar

 Natural treatments for bipolar disorder include natural antidepressants that are proven to be effective in fighting bipolar symptoms.